Valentine's Animal Letter Match for Preschoolers

 Valentine’s Animal Letter Match

-It comes with 4.25 pages with 6 different Valentine’s animals, a raccoon, a sheep, a hippopotamus, a pig, a turtle, and a Panda.
+It comes with 4.25 pages with six different Valentine’s animals: a raccoon, a sheep, a hippopotamus, a pig, a turtle, and a Panda.
 Each animal has a heart in one of the uppercase letters of the alphabet.
-There are two more pages with hearts, for the lowercase letters.
+There are two more pages with hearts for the lowercase letters.

 Materials Needed

 To prepare for the activity, fill out the form below to download and print out the free printable.
-Print each page using white cardstock, then cut out and laminate the animals and hearts, to make them last longer.
-Place them in a small basket or a Zip-lock bag, to protect them.
+Print each page using white cardstock, then cut out and laminate the animals and hearts to make them last longer.
+Place them in a small basket or a Ziploc bag to protect them.

 How To Use Activity

-This activity can be played as individuals or with a partner.
-To begin, preschoolers will get the basket or Zip-lock bag with the pieces.
-They have to identify the letter on each animal, find the heart that matches that letter and place it on top of the heart in the corresponding animal.
+This activity can be played individually or with a partner.
+To begin, preschoolers will get the basket or Ziploc bag with the pieces.
+They have to identify the letter on each animal, find the heart that matches that letter, and place it on top of the heart of the corresponding animal.

-If your kids are just starting to learn the names of the letters, let them start with just a few animals and hearts.
+If your kids are starting to learn the names of the letters, allow them to begin with just a few animals and hearts.
 Then you can add two or three more every time they play.

-When your kiddos know all the letter names, have them say the sound that each letter makes as they match animals and hearts.
+When your kiddos know all the letter names, have them say each letter’s sound as they match animals and hearts.

 Other Ideas

 • You can use this activity as a folder game.
-You just have to cut out the ornaments and paste them into a manila folder.
-Then cut out the letter circles and place them in a manila envelope or a Zip-lock bag, to keep them safe.
+You must cut out the ornaments and paste them into a manila folder.
+Then, cut out the letter circles and place them in a manila envelope or a Ziploc bag to keep them safe.

 • They can write the letters on paper using pencils, markers, or crayons.